Erin S

 Victoria

 Victoria completed her 200-hour yoga teacher training through YogaWorks in 2013.
 She has her E-RYT 200 credentials through Yoga Alliance, having put in over 1000 teaching hours, as well as her YACEP (Yoga Alliance Continuing Education Provider).
-Victoria has had the honor of teaching at some wonderful studios across the country over the past nine years and is thrilled to join the CENTER tribe and honored to hold space with everyone once again.
+Victoria has had the honor of teaching at some wonderful studios across the country since 2013 and is thrilled to be part of and hold space with the CENTER community.
 Victoria is also a local Chiropractor; she and her husband own Back to Balance Chiropractic & Family Wellness in Guilford.
 As a Doctor of Chiropractic (D.C.), Victoria has extensive training in anatomy, physiology, kinesiology, and biomechanics as well as pre/peri/postnatal populations.
 An avid supporter of props, Victoria is passionate about guiding a practice that is accessible to everyone.
 Each day is different from the next; whether it is your fifth or five hundredth yoga class, Victoria strives to offer guidance and hold space that meets you where you are in the present moment.
 Victoria’s philosophy is simple: she believes in and subscribes to healing and wellness from the inside out!

 Laura

-Laura is a 20-year student of yoga and completed her 200 RYT at the CENTER Yoga + Wellness in December 2022 with the lead trainer Petra Haynes.
+Laura is a 20-year student of yoga and completed her 200 RYT at the CENTER Yoga + Wellness in December 2022 with the lead trainer Petra Appleget.
 Laura found yoga as an alternative to years of hard core running and quickly became devoted to the grace, strength and focus it offers.
 Her passion is finding the flow of energy in her practice that translates into an inner calm and peace.
-Laura is honored to be able to bring her love, passion and exploration of yoga to the CENTER yoga community.